signalfx/splunk-otel-lambda/README.md

 2. If metrics are not showing in APM
     - Set `VERBOSE` to `true` and check the CloudWatch logs.

-## License and versioning
+## License

-The project is released under the terms of the Apache Software License version 2.0.
+Splunk OpenTelemetry Lambda is licensed under the terms of the Apache Software License version 2.0.
 For more details, see [the license file](./LICENSE).

 >ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
 See [Splunk SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) for more information.